Voltra/lightquery/docs-src/design.md

 Anyway, the plugin system works just like before, except I removed the aliases we now only have `registerPlugin`, `hasPlugin` and `removePlugin` all defined on `LightqueryFactory`.

+## Spaced-separated strings
+This is a concept directly borrowed from jQuery: strings that group multiple elements using space(s) as separator.
+For instance, after parsing, `my     class   name`  becomes `["my", "class", "name"]`.
+It's just syntactic sugar for users to be able to pass multiple string arguments without using an array.

 ## Method-string invokables

 This is a concept that is not new and is mainly derived from Laravel's [Higher Order Messages](https://laravel.com/docs/8.x/collections#higher-order-messages).